eugeniogarcia/kafka/kafka-docker/README.md

 # Before starting
 When building the docker compose we´ll get an error unless we do this before cloning the repo:
 git config --global core.autocrlf false

 Then we can clone the repo.

 #How to check that the setup is right
+We can create the topics, publish data, and subscribe to topics, using the command line utilities included with Kafka.
+Here we show how to run them on this Kafka docker container:

-## Create and verify a topic:
+## Create and verify a topic

 docker exec f88c7614beee /opt/kafka/bin/kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic test

 docker exec f88c7614beee /opt/kafka/bin/kafka-topics.sh --zookeeper zookeeper:2181 --describe --topic test

-## Produce messages to a test topic:
+## Produce messages to a test topic

 docker exec f88c7614beee /opt/kafka/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test

-## Consume messages from a test topic:
+## Consume messages from a test topic

 docker exec f88c7614beee /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --from-beginning

+# Starting and Stoping the container
+Based on the experience of using the container, after we stop the container, we should remove the containers with

+docker-compose stop
+docker rm

 kafka-docker
 ============